joshbrew/tinybuild/tinybuild/docs/esbuild.md

 let w = new Worker(worker);

 ```

 And esbuild will bundle the worker with your distribution!
 You'll find the bundled workers in the same output file location.
 You can bundle workers directly in your app/library using our plugin (applied by default) which bundles and inserts the worker code as an inline object url.

-If you set the blobWorkers setting to false using the workerPlugin in your config, it will supply the expected url to the server's node_modules folder when you install the worker library.
+If you set the blobWorkers setting to false using the workerPlugin manually in your config, it will supply the expected url to the server's node_modules folder when you install the worker library.
+You can set the bundler settings for the worker in the workerPlugin initialization as well, it defaults to only setting `minifyWhitespace:true` in the bundler settings.

-Find our [MagicWorker](https://github.com/joshbrew/MagicWorker) library for an example bundling GPUjs and ThreeJS into a convenient worker system.
+Find our [graphscript](https://github.com/brainsatplay/graphscript/examples) examples for multiple worker implementations for graphics rendering with threejs.

 ### External